AndroidModLoader/JPatch/README.md

  - VitaPort: Fixed Heli/Plane camera
  - An ability to remove FOV-effect while driving a car (NoVehicleFOVEffect, not applied by default)
  - MTA: Disable GTA vehicle detachment at rotation
- - Now all vehicles have shadows (Trains, some airplanes and etc)
+ - Now all airplanes have shadows
  - **Cars (only cars because of a limit)** now have a bigger shadow draw distance

 **Since v1.7.1**